AdobeDocs/graphql-mesh-gateway/src/pages/gateway/tutorial.md

 1. Type `y` and click the **Enter** key to confirm the creation of the mesh.
 The mesh configuration and corresponding details will display.

+1. Run the `aio api-mesh:status` command.
+After your mesh is built, proceed to the next section.

 ## Access the Mesh

-1. Copy the URL in the response to the create command.

-    You can optionally use the [`aio api-mesh:describe`](command-reference.md#aio-api-meshdescribe) command to retrieve the mesh URL in the future.
+1. Run the [`aio api-mesh:describe`](command-reference.md#aio-api-meshdescribe) command and copy the URL for your mesh.

 1. Paste the URL into a GraphQL client, such as [Altair](https://altairgraphql.dev), [GraphiQL](https://github.com/graphql/graphiql), or [Insomnia](https://insomnia.rest/download).